 A: The best step a debtor can take post-bankruptcy is to manage their finances better going forward.
 One of the most important aspects of a debtor’s fresh start is repairing their credit rating.
 This can be done by doing certain things.
 Every situation is different and some situations make it easier for a credit rating to be repaired.

 If you own a home or vehicle, or both in some situations, you might be able to reaffirm the debt in your bankruptcy.
 Reaffirming a debt means you intend to continue paying on the debt and will treat the debt as if it was never involved in a bankruptcy.
 A debtor can reaffirm a debt by signing a reaffirmation agreement with the creditor and having it filed with the bankruptcy court.
 The agreement serves as proof and permission that the creditor is still able to collect from the debtor regarding the debt.
 In return, the debtor is able to keep the car or home and continue making monthly payments which will build up their credit over time.

 Outside of debts that are reaffirmed, most of the improvements in your credit rating will come in small steps.
-Debtors who have just been discharged from a bankruptcy will be offered numerous credit card agreements as soon as they are done filing bankruptcy.
+Debtors who have just been discharged from a bankruptcy will be offered numerous credit card agreements as soon as they are done filing bankruptcy in Little Rock.
 It will be up to them to determine if a credit card is more of a temptation and risk than it is a reasonable decision to build up your credit score.
 If the card is used correctly and responsibly, it will help build up your credit over time.
 However, if it is used when you don’t have the money to pay for something, there is a good chance you will be filing bankruptcy again when you are eligible to do so.